Managing Calls through the Web Interface

 # Changing devices

-During a communication session, you can switch the device for transmitting to the video layout from TrueConf Group on the fly.
-To do this, go to the Conference tab, select My Camera and in the Camera section.
+During a session, you can change the device used for streaming in the video layout with TrueConf Group on the fly.
+To do this, navigate to the tab, select the screen , and in the section.
 You can specify another webcam connected to the terminal or one of the capture card inputs.
+Additionally, you can change the device by switching angles.

-To change the microphone or speakers used by the terminal, go to the section and select the desired devices in the section.
+To change the microphone or speakers used by the terminal, go to the section and select the desired devices in .

 # Camera Settings